 It's true that many homosexuals use this label in this short way; many bisexuals do not.
 If we put it here, I think we'll be all right.
 I don't think there is anything double admitting that some men use labels as a transitional step.

 If you don't have the desire to be right, or the joy of a larger institution, then you really don't need to say something.
 If he later behaved like a homosexual, when you didn't say anything at first, you could say, "it's great!"
 Or, if you want to give him a big fat man, I'll tell you about it, OK!
 Do it!
-You can tell him, you always think he is gay, laugh it off.
+You can tell him, you always think he is gay, and ask the question that how to find a woman for a 3 way, then laugh it off.

 But let's say something else happens.
 You tell biff that he's going to be homosexual, but it turns out you're wrong.
 He sees BI as a day of death.
 You are depressed, invalid, and damaged.
 A strange guy goes to you, you deny his identity.
 Imagine that if you come out for a queer homosexual, he responds, "Nahhhh, you're not gay.
 "That's really hurt.